carlos-medina/go-data-platform/README.md

 - Implement endpoint;
 - Implement logging;
 - Read all config from environment variables;
-- Move main, resources and config to cmd;
 - Create tests for the adapter;

 ## Retriever